 Android Translation: Top 5 Mistakes to Watch Out For

-Android translation and localization are complex endeavors that require discipline and respect for a handful of rules and practices.
+Android localization is a complex endeavor that requires discipline and respect for many rules and best practices.
 If you want to achieve high-quality results, a thorough translation and localization process is a must.
 Let’s take a look at five major pitfalls to watch out for when translating and localizing your Android application.

 Not localizing your images and videos